Machine Learning for Health (ML4H)

 Machine learning for health logo

-Machine Learning for Health (ML4H) is the Ó³»´«Ã½â€™s clinical AI group.
-We build and translate machine learning methods that turn real-world clinical data into actionable insights, from earlier detection and risk prediction to deeper understanding of disease biology.
+Machine Learning for Health (ML4H) is the Ó³»´«Ã½'s clinical AI group.
+We build and translate machine learning methods that turn real-world clinical data, including electronic health records, medical imaging, wearables, clinical notes, and genomics, into earlier diagnosis, sharper risk prediction, and new insight into disease biology.

 What we do: